fltk/fltk/README.Android.txt

 --------

   1 Building FLTK with Android Studio 3
+  2 Building Apps on an Android device with C4Droid
-  2 Extensions and limitation of FLTK on Android
+  3 Extensions and limitation of FLTK on Android
-  3 DOCUMENT HISTORY
+  4 DOCUMENT HISTORY

 BUILDING FLTK SAMPLE WITH ANDROID STUDIO 3